-At Bloomscape, we’re excited to ship festive Norfolk pines to Yulephiles across the country.
-Read on to learn more about this slow-growing plant, the benefits of opting for a living Christmas tree, and of course, how to care for it when temperatures rise and Ol’ Saint Nick is back in the North Pole.
+At Bloomscape, we’re excited to ship festive Norfolk pines to holiday lovers across the country.
+Read on to learn more about this slow-growing plant, the benefits of opting for a living Christmas tree, and of course, how to care for it when temperatures rise and Ol’ Saint Nick is back at the North Pole.

 Benefits Of A Living Christmas Tree

 This year, instead of heading out and chopping down a tree, consider adopting a new living tree into the family.
 Living trees such as the Norfolk pine Christmas tree can be delivered right to your door with Bloomscape.

 You can choose between a smaller Tabletop Norfolk Pine that will be about 18-24″ tall upon arrival, or you can start off with a larger Norfolk Pine Tree that is about 46-58″ tall upon arrival.
 Both options will grow to be about 7 feet tall or more in the right conditions.

 Some of the main benefits of opting for a living Christmas tree instead of a cut or artificial Christmas tree are:

 They’re better for the environment

 Every year in the US, nearly 10 million artificial trees are purchased.
 Most are produced overseas and are not recyclable, giving them a large carbon footprint.
 This year, instead of going artificial, offer a home to a living tree to grow and thrive.
 This helps not only reduce your carbon footprint but also to improve your home’s air quality.
 Win-win.